jio-gl/blockchain-fees-simulator/README.md

 ## Introduction

-Current 1st Price Auction of transactions fees to be included a in a block in Ethereum is leading to price spikes under congestion scenarios [3]:
+Current First-price Auction of transactions fees to be included a in a block in Ethereum is leading to price spikes under congestion scenarios [3]:

 > Ethereum’s existing gas prices respond to the relatively limited number of transactions that one can facilitate using a single block.
 Miners, in such a scenario, can choose the highest-priced transactions as their priority, so the result is an increase in effective gas prices.